What’s the Difference Between Vocational School and College?

 A career college education may include medical and administrative training for those seeking an entry-level career in healthcare; business training for students interested in working within an office environment; technical training for people seeking to develop skills in electric, HVAC, automotive, welding, and so on.

-Here at UEI College, we offer the following programs
+Here at UEI College, we offer the following programs:

 • Medical Assistant